 In TDM-MIMO [1], the orthogonality is in time.
 Each frame consists of several blocks, with each block consisting of N{TX} time slots each corresponding to transmission by one of the N{TX} TX antennas.
-In Figure 8, for an FMCW radar with N{TX} = 2, alternate time slots are dedicated to TX1 and TX2.
+In Figure 8, for an FMCW radar with $N{TX} = 2$, alternate time slots are dedicated to TX1 and TX2.
 TDM-MIMO is the most simple way to separate signals from the multiple TX antennas and is therefore widely used.

 In a typical processing scheme for TDM-MIMO FMCW radar, the 2D-FFT (range-Doppler FFT[5]) is performed for each TX-RX pair.
 Each 2D-FFT corresponds to one virtual antenna.
-A radar with $N{TX} = 2$ and $N{RX} = 4$, would compute $4 \times 2 = 8$, and such range-Doppler matrices as shown in Figure 9.
+A radar with $N{TX}=2$ and $N{RX}=4$, would compute $4\times2=8$, and such range-Doppler matrices as shown in Figure 9.
 The 2D-FFT matrices are then noncoherently summed to create a predetection matrix, and then a detection algorithm identifies peaks in this matrix that correspond to valid objects.
 For each valid object, an angle-FFT is performed on the corresponding peaks across these multiple 2D-FFTs, to identify the angle of arrival of that object.
+Prior to applying angle-FFT, a Doppler correction step must be performed in order to correct for any velocity induced phase change.